-When I first saw this piece, Bull in a China Shop (2013) - a hand painted earthenware saddle-with-handlebars that reimagines Picassos famous Bull's Head (1942) - I thought it was a thing of beauty.
+When I first saw Bull in a China Shop (2013) - a hand painted earthenware saddle-with-handlebars that reimagines Picasso's famous Bull's Head (1942) - I thought: What a great thing of beauty.
 (I also thought: I must have that for our cover!)

-He's long been interested in the idea of and etymology of the "dandy" and what it meant to Aboriginal culture, and has incorporated his finding into his work.
-Monkman's research into the dandy found references to two-spiritis Aboriginal dandy or berdache - individuals who did not fit gender norms, usually womanly men or men who dressed in 'womanly' clothes - largely documented by painter and ethnographer George Catlin.
-In Catlin's documentation, and Monkan's retelling, the dance of the berdache was a ritual in which the two-spirited leader of the tribe was worshipped and celebrated.
-Two-spirit has replace berdache and gender fluidity now has been recognised as being a part of First Nations cultures for venturing.
+He's long been interested in the idea of, and etymology of, the "dandy" and what it meant to Aboriginal culture, and has incorporated his findings into his work.
+Monkman's research into the dandy found references to Two-spirited or "berdache" individuals who did not fit gender norms - usually womanly men or men who dressed in 'womanly' clothes - largely documented by painter and ethnographer George Catlin.
+In Catlin's documentation, and Monkan's retelling, the dance of the berdache was a ritual in which the Two-spirited leader of the tribe was worshipped and celebrated.
+Two-spirit has replaced berdache and gender fluidity has been recognised as long being a celebrated part of First Nations cultures.

-Just as two-spiritedness has long been celebrated in First Nations cultures, we at dandyhorse also are proud to celebrate the dandy in us all.
+At dandyhorse, we are proud to consistently and unapologetically celebrate the dandy in us all.